JadedDragoon/RandomSim/README.md

   level of privilege possible.

 - [#12141](https://github.com/nodejs/node/pull/12141): _buffer: zero fill
   Buffer(num) by default_.
-The buffer constructor behavior was documented, but found to be prone to [mis-use](https://snyk.io/blog/exploiting-buffer/).
+The buffer constructor behaviour was documented, but found to be prone to [mis-use](https://snyk.io/blog/exploiting-buffer/).
   It has since been changed, but despite much debate, was not considered misuse prone enough to justify fixing in older release lines and breaking our